 9. Summer (or Winter) break “survival kit” (specifically, I am thinking a $5 Starbucks card, some chap stick and sunscreen – that sort of thing).

 10. Handwritten note from the child.
 I’m having my kids each write a little note to their teacher this year telling them what they love about them.
+You can use this printable template to guide them.

 11. DIY Thanks for Helping Me Grow potted plant (inexpensive and relatively easy to make…but SUPER adorable)